Catalysing our own

 Winemaking.It is Jacques’ commitment to delivering consistent high quality, interesting and multi-dimensional wines that completes the picture of the Black Elephant Vintners team.
 Jacques’ humble approach is both inspirational and endearing.
 It is these characteristics one will find in his fine wines.

-Gary Swart (Chief Operations Officer) studies as an engineer and specialized in water and sanitation.
-Gary worked for several years in the water and sanitation industry, notably as Deputy Director for Community Water Supply and Sanitation in KwaZulu- Natal, South Africa overseeing the Reconstruction and Development Program.
-In 1999 Gary decided to gain some valuable experience ‘overseas’ in the charity sector and began a 16-year working relationship with TEARFUND, a UK- based relief and development organization.
-During this time Gary lived and worked in West Africa, Balkans, Central Africa, before moving to London to head up the International Development department.
-In 2008 Gary founded, Inspired Individuals, an initiative to identify and resource emerging social entrepreneurs in developing countries around the world.
-Gary loves to think of himself as an amateur wine lover and has been trying to justify that through his love affair with wine ever since firstmiracle.org affords Gary the opportunity to combine his love for wine, knowledge of water and sanitation, and his experience of the charity sector.
+Gary Swart (Chief Operations Officer) studied as an engineer and specialized in water and sanitation.
+Gary worked for several years in the water and sanitation industry, before deciding in 1999 to gain some valuable experience ‘overseas’ in the charity sector.
+Gary worked for TEARFUND, a UK- based relief and development organization for 16 years, during this time Gary lived and worked in West Africa, Balkans, Central Africa, before moving to London to head up the International Development department.
+Gary loves to think of himself as an amateur wine lover and has been trying to justify that through his love affair with wine ever since firstmiracle.org affords Gary the opportunity to combine his love for wine with his experience of the charity sector.

 Our Partnership with Cosetteart.com